 Increasing enrolments and a lack specialist rooms such as, science labs, art, music and industrial arts rooms led to a major extension of the school buildings being undertaken.
 The new structure opened in 1969 containing 6 science laboratories, 2 music rooms, 3 art rooms, 2 technical drawing rooms, two woodwork rooms, a metalwork room, a new library, several classrooms, new toilets and a new canteen.
 Also included were 3 staff rooms that originally accommodated the science, industrial arts and languages staff.
 It was connected to the old building via overhead walkways and because it was constructed around a central courtyard, it quickly gained the name of the ‘doughnut' block.

 The school remained a selective high school until 1976 when it became a comprehensive high school as part of the school restructuring at the time.
 The school is proud of its past and it is also proud of its present.
 Many of the school's programs have received wide acclaim in the printed media, on television and even in parliament.
-Canterbury Boys' High School continues the proud tradition of academic excellence, has an experienced and committed staff and offers a comprehensive curriculum.
-The school also received a 'director general school achievement award' to "recognise the exceptional quality and outstanding achievements of this school in its student welfare program and harmonious race relations".
+Canterbury Boys High School continues the proud tradition of academic excellence, has an experienced and committed staff and offers a comprehensive curriculum.
+The school also received a 'Director General's School Achievement Award' to "recognise the exceptional quality and outstanding achievements of this school in its student welfare program and harmonious race relations".

 Principals of Canterbury Boys High School